Ghilt/Rabbit/README.md

     £ configure readhead
     Default input: Intrinsic: Doubles the size

-This is a 2-cyclic instruction first you configure width then height.
+This is a 2-cyclic instruction.
+First you configure width, then height, only when you have configured both (a.k.a on the second instruction) does the change take effect.
 (This is subject to be updated in future versions, a split for execution readhead and memory readhead is likely)

 #### Execute

     ! execute
     Default input: Caret

-This is a 3 cyclic instruction which records what instruction to perform, then records what input to give to this instruction and then executes it as if it were a ordinary instruction being executed at current position of the caret.
+This is a 3 cyclic instruction.
+It records what instruction to perform, then records what input to give to this instruction and then executes it at the third instruction.
+The instruction is executed as if it were a ordinary instruction being executed.

 #### Terminate executiontrack